Safavid Khuzestan: Population

 Since the 16th century, Khuzestan was slowly becoming arabicized, due to new Arabic-speaking settlers arriving from Mesopotamia, such as the Banu Ka'b.
 The population of Khuzestan was mixed, being mainly populated by Arab tribes, but also having Lor and Afshar inhabitants.
 Hoveyzeh and its surroundings was most likely solely populated by Arabs, who may also have formed the majority around the Karun and beyond Ahvaz.
-The Afshars of Khuzestan had inhabited the province since the end of the Seljuk period (1037–1194).
+The Afshars of Khuzestan had inhabited the province since the end of the Seljuk era (1037–1194).
 They lived in a large area stretching from the east of Hoveyzeh to Dowraq, the latter which was their main center.
 The Afshars restricted the influence of the Mosha'sha', whom they had unfriendly relations with.
 The Mosha'sha' lived in Hoveyzeh.

 The Banu Ka'b, who had lived in the environs of Hoveyzeh and Kakha since the start of Safavid rule, expelled the Afshars from their lands following the death of Shah Tahmasp I. During the rule of Shah Abbas I, the Banu Ka'b were driven out of the Afshar lands by the governor of Fars, Imam-Quli Khan, who gave the land back to the Afshars.